Washing Machine Descaling Reminder Planner

 - Select the date you last descaled the machine.

-- Click or tap the button to plan descaling.
-The calculator will show an estimated interval and the next recommended date.
+- Click or tap Plan Descaling.
+The calculator will show the estimated interval and the next three reminder dates.

 Worked example